Sunday, January 30, 2011

 Weren’t Mom and Pop once more educated about and more excited about space?
 Yes.
 Yes indeed.
 Will you indulge me for a minute and let me tell you what it was like growing up in the A-OK days?

-I’m hard put to give you youngsters a feel for the excitement in the air when the space-age was aborning, back in the early 1960s.
-We’d suddenly gone from stark, staring fear when the dadgummed Soviets put that beeping Sputnik of theirs in orbit, to elation as Shepard and then Grissom and Glenn lifted off in their Mercury spacecraft.
+I’m hard put to give you youngsters a feel for the excitement in the air when the Space Age was aborning, back in the early 1960s.
+We’d suddenly gone from stark, staring fear when the Soviets put that beeping Sputnik of theirs in orbit, to elation as Shepard and then Grissom and Glenn lifted off in their Mercury spacecraft.
 Yes, we were behind the Russkies, but no longer way behind.
 The sky was now the limit.
-Hell, our young President said we were going to the Moon and at least implied that would be just the beginning.
+Heck, our young President said we were going to the Moon and at least implied that would be just the beginning.
 But still we worried.
 Major Glenn went up for a few orbits, the Soviets went for dozens.

 Much of the concern about the U.S. lagging behind in the SPACE RACE was focused on us kids.
 We were not, the old folks worried, getting enough math and science in school.
 That had to be remedied.
 And soon.
 Suddenly, even down here in benighted Possum Swamp, the dollars began to flow into the schools.
 Our teachers made heroic efforts to impress upon us the importance of this New Frontier, and make sure we were up to speed not just on our math and science, but on the doings of America’s Space Agency.
 Math, science, space.
 Lots of it.
 Throw me into that briar patch, Brer Fox.